tinayang3024/ECE1778H1-Group-Project/README.md

     * Servings (required, positive integer)
     * Ingredients (required, one per line)
     * Steps (required, one per line)
-  * Real-time validation with error messages for invalid inputs
+  * Input validation with error messages for invalid inputs
   * Save button (disabled until all required fields are valid)
   * On save: recipe is stored locally (AsyncStorage), auto-liked, and added to personal collection
-  * Success screen with large checkmark icon and back button to create another recipe

 * **Recipe Details Screen**
   * Displays all information for a selected recipe, including: